waydabber/BetterDisplay/README.md

 :hourglass: - Feature is planned

-<i>Please note that this comparison is only meant to give you a big picture, does not contain all secondary and derived functionalities (free or paid) for each software and might not be a fair representation in every respect as I am not an expert on the alternative apps.
+<i>Please note that this comparison is only meant to give you a big picture, does not contain all secondary and derived functionalities (free or paid) for each software, may not be up-to-date and may not be a fair representation in every respect as I am not an expert on the alternative apps.
 I am pretty sure the devs of respective alternatives would feel the comparison is skewed in some way or I did miss an important aspect or unique advantage of the competing solution.
 For an educated decision you might want to try all apps that offer some sort of trial.
-If you feel the comparison is not fair, drop me a note a the [BetterDisplay Discord channel](https://discord.gg/aKe5yCWXSp)!</i>
+If you feel the comparison is not fair, drop me a note at the [BetterDisplay Discord channel](https://discord.gg/aKe5yCWXSp)!</i>

 </details>